Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 Putting Things In Perspective

 Once you have a figure for your “adjusted” earnings, your job is not done.
 You need to put this number into context.
 A single year’s earnings figure doesn’t tell you very much about the company.
 To get the full picture, you have to go back further.
 You want to see how this company has grown and evolved over time.
 Using the same approach that you used to calculate the current earnings, go back and do the same thing for previous years.
 Ideally, you want to go all the way back through the last recession so you can get a sense of how the company has performed over a complete business cycle.
+While you’re at it, I would also record the company’s total sales in each period so that you can calculate past growth rates.

 I won’t lie to you; this takes time, especially when you’re first starting out and still learning the ropes.
 But it does get quicker.
-And seeing the full evolution of profits over time is invaluable in forming a deep understanding of the company you’re thinking of investing in.
+And seeing the full evolution of sales and profits over time is invaluable in forming a deep understanding of the company you’re thinking of investing in.

 Special Situations